Housing Market Report Data Show Continued Demand For Housing In Most Areas Of State

-The most recent data in New Hampshire Housing Finance Authority’s new Housing Market Report reflect an ongoing demand and need for single-family and rental housing to keep pace with the state’s strong economy and low unemployment rate.
+Data in New Hampshire Housing Finance Authority’s November Housing Market Report reflect a continued need for affordable rental units as well as homes for sale, in order to keep pace with the state’s strong economy and low unemployment rate.

-Data from this NHHFA Housing Market Report reflect:
+Data from the November Housing Market Report reflect:

 - A strong economy and employment opportunities to draw new workers to the state

-- Affordability pressures on would-be homeowners and renters in most of the state
+- Affordability pressures for would-be homeowners as well as renters in most areas of the state

 - A low inventory of homes for sale, particularly below $300,000

-- New housing construction is lagging in the state (as reflected in housing permit data), and is not meeting demand or on track with activity in the rest of the country
+- New housing construction activity is lagging in the state (as reflected in housing permit data), and is not near meeting demand nor is it on track with activity in the rest of the United States.

 Other NHHFA Reports: